Enisseo/ephl/README.md

 ePHL is still in development (and will always be in constant evolution due to the evil nature of the web).
 If you want to add some features, well, discuss it with me first so we can see if it has a chance to be in the core.
-If you want some features added (by someone else), you'll have to talk to me about it, then being called a d*ck, then get the f*ck off, then wait and maybe one day you'll see it!
+If you want some features added (by someone else), you'll have to talk to me about it, then wait, and maybe one day you'll see it!